A Plea Form and Advice of Rights Is Given to Most Defendants

-- Operating While Impaired– First Offense: Up to $300 fine plus costs, 93 days jail maiximum, up to 360 hours of community service.
+- Operating While Impaired– First Offense: Up to $300 fine plus costs, 93 days jail maximum, up to 360 hours of community service.

 - Operating With Presence of Drugs– First Offense: Fine $100 to $500 plus costs; 93 days jail maximum, up to 360 hours of community service.

 With a prior conviction – $200 to $1000 fine plus costs and 30 to 90 days of community service and 5 days minimum jail and 1-year maximum jail.

-The consequences for misdemeanor Retail Fraud have been added to the form.
+The consequences for misdemeanor Retail Fraud are now on the Plea Form and Advice of Rights.